Interactive Cosmic Ray Removal in Single and Multiple Equivalent Exposures#

 Note

-Although tea-cleanest was initially developed to clean individual exposures, it now also allows the use of a second (auxiliary) exposure, whose information can be used to replace pixels affected by cosmic rays in the first image.
+Although tea-cleanest was initially developed to clean individual exposures, it now also supports the use of multiple auxiliary exposures, whose information can be used to replace cosmic-ray-affected pixels in the primary image.

-In the case of equivalent double exposures, it is possible to remove the cosmic rays from each exposure employing the information in the other exposure as an auxiliary image.
-By swapping the roles of main and auxiliary image, we can remove the cosmic rays from the second exposure as well.
-This method should work properly as long as the number of cosmic rays is not so high that the same pixel is likely to be affected by a cosmic ray in both exposures.
+Double equivalent exposures: For two equivalent exposures, cosmic rays can be removed from each exposure using the other exposure as an auxiliary image.
+By swapping the roles of primary and auxiliary image, cosmic rays can be removed from both exposures.
+This method works well as long as the cosmic ray density is low enough that the same pixel is unlikely to be affected in both exposures.

 Warning